dmarx/obsidian_vault/Hilbert Space.md

 1. **Optimization on Manifolds:** Deep learning involves optimizing a loss function over the parameters of a neural network.
 Viewing the parameter space as a manifold in a Hilbert space allows for the application of optimization techniques that respect the geometric structure of this space, potentially improving convergence properties and offering insights into the nature of local minima.

-2. **[[Kernel Methods]]:** Kernel methods can be understood within the framework of Hilbert spaces, where they implicitly map input data into a high-dimensional (often infinite-dimensional) space.
+2. **[[Kernel|Kernel Methods]]:** Kernel methods can be understood within the framework of Hilbert spaces, where they implicitly map input data into a high-dimensional (often infinite-dimensional) space.
 Understanding these spaces can aid in designing or choosing kernels that capture the semantics of the data more effectively, enhancing the learning of meaningful latent representations.

 3. **Understanding [[Learning Dynamics]]:** The geometry of the latent space impacts the learning dynamics.
 For instance, the curvature of the manifold formed by latent representations influences the behavior of gradient descent algorithms.
 By studying these spaces as Hilbert spaces, one can employ tools from Riemannian geometry to analyze and possibly predict learning behavior, such as convergence rates and the effect of hyperparameters.